Illumina/SMNCopyNumberCaller/README.md

 ```
 Each line in the manifest file should list the absolute path to an input BAM/CRAM file.
 For CRAM input, it’s suggested to provide the path to the reference fasta file with --reference in the command.

+This tool can also be installed from conda with `conda install -c bioconda smncopynumbercaller`, see [#7](/../../issues/7).

 ## Interpreting the output
 The program produces a .tsv file in the directory specified by --outDir.